 - full fat dairy products, such as cream

-- animal fats, including butter, lard, and margarine
+- animal fats, including butter and lard

 - fatty meats